carlcalderon/Rocket/README.md

 Rocket is a [node.js][nodejs] based universal compiler, builder & minifier offering functionality similar to [CodeKit][codekit] and [Springboard][springboard].
 The sugar that separates Rocket from *the rest* lies at the core of its flexibility.
 Read on for guaranteed gasps…
 ## Installation and Update

-Firstly, you will need [node.js][nodejs].
+Firstly, you will need [node.js][nodejs] version 0.8.2 or higher.
 Once installed, run the following command:

     sudo git clone -b "deploy" https://github.com/carlcalderon/Rocket.git /usr/local/lib/rocket; sudo ln -s /usr/local/lib/rocket/rocket /usr/local/bin/rocket